Key Stage 3

 Students at Key Stage 3 are assessed using two skills sheets- blue for Reading and yellow for Writing.
 These sheets will be kept in their books and can be used to discuss their progress at home.

-Year 9 is a bridging year, continuing to inspire a love of literature and enthusiasm for being creative writers, whilst also developing key skills learnt in Year 7 and 8 as a foundation for the demands of the two-year GCSE courses.
+Year 9 continues to inspire a love of literature and enthusiasm for being creative writers, whilst also developing key skills learnt in Year 7 and 8.
 In Year 9, there is an increased focus on refining essay-writing skills, how to revise for assessments and how to answer questions independently.
 All assessment questions in the Year 9 course are unseen, so students will be asked to go home and prepare for a range of themes within a topic and will see the question for the first time during the in-class assessment.
 All assessments at Year 9 are one hour long and will be delivered during class time.
 In addition, Literature assessments at Year 9 are open book, so students will have a copy of any relevant texts, with the exception of the Unseen Poetry assessment.
 The English Department will provide access to all of the texts studied in Year 9.

-Summer term – Science and Invention: Reading and Responding to Non-Fiction Texts.
-AND Shakespere: Much Ado About Nothing.
+Spring term –Poetry: Mind and Identity.
+Science and Invention: Reading and Responding to Non-Fiction Texts.